FeiyuDuan/Splunk_ActiveDirectory_PfSense_and_IDS_HomeLab/README.md

 Download and install the necessary software, including Windows Server, Splunk, Kali Linux, PfSense, and Security Onion.
 Set up the virtual machines in VMware to prepare the lab environment for testing and monitoring.

 ### **3. PfSense Configuration**
-Configure PfSense as a firewall to manage and secure network traffic between the different subnets in the lab.
-It plays a key role in protecting the network and controlling access.
+Configure pfSense as both a firewall and a network router to manage and secure network traffic between the various subnets in the lab.
+It will play a critical role in safeguarding the network by controlling access and directing traffic efficiently across different network segments.

 ### **4. Configuring Ubuntu Server and Splunk**
 Install and configure Splunk on Ubuntu Server.
 Set it up to collect and analyze logs from different components in the environment, ensuring efficient data ingestion for security analysis.